David Ferguson (footballer, born 1994)

+Born in Sunderland, Ferguson began his career with Darlington before signing for Sunderland in 2012.
+He left Sunderland in 2015 for Blackpool where he became club captain.
+After leaving Blackpool in 2016, Ferguson had spells in non-League with Shildon, Darlington and York City.
+In 2020, he signed for Hartlepool United where he earned promotion from the National League in his first season and was named in the division's Team of the Year.

 Early life

 Ferguson was born in Sunderland, Tyne and Wear.

 Career

 Darlington

 Ferguson began his career in Darlington's youth system, breaking into the first team in early 2012.
 He finished the 2011–12 season with six Conference Premier appearances.

 Sunderland

 Ferguson signed for Premier League club Sunderland in June 2012 on a one-year contract.
 He went out on loan to Conference North club Boston United, making his debut on 1 March 2014 when starting a 4–0 home win over Hednesford Town.

 Blackpool

 Ferguson signed for Championship club Blackpool on 9 January 2015 on a one-and-a-half-year contract, with the option of a further year.
 He scored his first professional goal on 14 February 2015 in a 4–4 home draw with Nottingham Forest on 14 January 2015, in only his second appearance.
 The goal was a header from a Jamie O'Hara cross in the seventh minute of stoppage time, and was the final goal of the match.
 On 4 August 2015, Ferguson was appointed as team captain of Blackpool.
 He was released at the end of the 2015–16 season.